 legendary street style photographer shoichi aoki releases new book

 Just when you thought it was going to be one of those weeks where nothing good happened, out of nowhere Street London 1985-1996 rolled into Instagram feeds via the good people at IDEA.
-A collection of the most marvellous and magnificently major looks to grace London's streets in the late 80s and 90s, expect big hair, big outfits, big colours, big hats!
-Shot by legendary street style snapper Shoichi Aoki, it's no exaggeration to say it's entirely 100% amazing, showcasing a whole load of movers, shakers and fashion fiends.
+A collection of the most marvelous and magnificently major looks to grace London's streets in the late 80s and 90s, expect big hair, big outfits, big colors, big hats!
+Shot by legendary street style snapper Shoichi Aoki, it's no exaggeration to say the book is entirely, 100% amazing.
+It showcases a whole load of movers, shakers, and fashion fiends.

 Although Shoichi recently closed down his legendary magazine FRUiTS, citing a lack of cool kids to photograph in Tokyo, it would seem London was a bit of a fashion goldmine back then.

 In Japan it costs 4,000 yen.
-Which sounds a lot tbh, but in England, you can get it for just £37.50 from IDEA, who are releasing it exclusively with a cover they've designer themselves.
+Which sounds a lot tbh, but in England, you can get it for just £37.50 (or about $47 before shipping) from IDEA, who is releasing it exclusively with a cover its team designed.
 It's available at DSM NYC and London and online right now.
 Go go go!

 Text Felix Petty